Naim Qassem: Secretary-General of Hezbollah

 Qassem was elected secretary-general of Hezbollah on 29 October 2024, following the Israeli assassination of the previous leader Hassan Nasrallah in the 2024 Hezbollah headquarters strike and his assumed successor Hashem Safieddine on 3 October.

+On 7 August 2025, the Lebanese Council of Ministers approved the restriction of weapons to the exclusive possession of the state.
+In an appearance on 15 August, Qasim threatened that “there will be no life in Lebanon if the government tries to confront his party,” and expressed his readiness to wage a “Karbala-like battle” to challenge the decision to limit arms to the state and to disarm the defensive resistance.

+On 7 March 2026, following his controversial remarks accusing the government of carrying out Israeli orders, Adel Nassar, Lebanon's Minister of Justice said he is considering taking legal action against him.
+On 18 March, he repeated that Hezbollah is loyal to Iran and supports it.

+On 25 May 2026, the Al-Hadath news channel reported that Israel recently made two attempts to target Qassem.
+In a speech delivered on 4 August 2026, Qassem stated for the first time that he did not object to meeting with the new Syrian leadership.

 Works and views

 In 2002, Qassem published a book, Hizbullah: The Story from Within, which was revised and updated four times, mostly recently in 2010.
 In August 2011, Qassem attended a ceremony for the eighth edition of his book, where he made the statement that "Billions of dollars have been offered to us to rebuild the deprived south Lebanon and in return to surrender our arms and stop the work of the resistance.
 But we told them we're not in need [of their money] and the resistance will go on regardless of the consequences."

 In 2009, Mustafa Badreddine replaced Imad Mughniyeh as the head of Hezbollah's military activities.
 Qassem did not support the move, favoring his relative Samir Shehade.